ftassy/Polyglot-Tech-Blog/src/en/blog/get-started.md

     "author": "Florent Tassy",

     // Optional, but nice for semantic
-    // web : the unique URI that
+    // web: the unique URI that
     // identifies the author.
 Avoid
     // using a URL of the blog or you
     // may get weird ID associations.